 I started fermenting my own food.
 After my failed attempts, I tried finding fermented foods locally but I couldn’t find anyone carrying them.
 I searched on Instagram and found a company Fer Real Foods (@fer_real_foods) selling fermented foods, hechsher and all.

 The images above are proof of the pudding.
 Both images were taken three days apart, before and after my son began eating the fermented product…and no photoshop or enhancement were used.

 Fermented food became our new vitamin.
 My entire family jumped onto the bandwagon.
-We also adapted a new healthy lifestyle.
+We also adopted a new healthy lifestyle.
 With my son’s gut healed, I started baking with spelt flour and organic sugar, and so far those ingredients haven’t affected him negatively at all.

-When my son class throws a party or has treats, I makes sure he eats or drinks fermented foods before going to school and again when he gets home.
-In order to combat those times when he eat things that will affect him negatively, during those evenings we’ll smear coconut oil on his hands and feet to prevent his eczema from reappearing (when we don’t do it, he wakes up with wounds).
+When my son class throws a party or has treats, I make sure he eats or drinks fermented foods before going to school and again when he gets home.
+In order to combat those times when he eats things that will affect him negatively, during those evenings we’ll smear coconut oil on his hands and feet to prevent his eczema from reappearing (when we don’t do it, he wakes up with wounds).
 Every morning when my son wakes up, I feel like I’m reliving a miracle.
 I’m so grateful to Hashem for guiding me in the right direction and sending me the right people to guide me.

 I know it can be tough to change everything about the way you prepare food, especially when you’re an avid recipe collector and cook.
 But for the joy of seeing my son healthy…it hasn’t been a sacrifice at all.